Power-law and frequency scaling in electrophysiological data

 These studies suggest that SOC does not seem to be a satisfactory model to explain the statistics of electrical brain activity, both at the level of the LFP and at the level of unit activity.
 Simple models based on pairwise correlations (such as the Ising model or its variants) seem to account for much of the statistics measured experimentally.

-More recently, we studied the power-law scaling generated by networks of neurons displaying irregular activity states .
-Our main finding is that such networks can display power-law relations, but these power-laws are not associated to criticality.
+More recently, we discovered a fundamental cause for power-law relations in the brain, and more generally in natural systems .
+We found that neural networks can display power-law statistics, but they are not associated to criticality.
 The power-law scaling survives the replacement of individual neurons by stochastic processes, thus demonstrating that it can be obtained without criticality.
-We also show that such power-law relations can be explained by Boltzmann's molecular chaos.
-These results show that the power-law distributions constitute no proof for criticality in experimental systems and that other criteria should be used.
+We also show that such power-law relations can be explained by Boltzmann's molecular chaos, which is a universal property of many natural systems.
+These results provide a firm demonstration that power-law distributions constitute no proof for criticality in experimental systems, and that other criteria should be used.
+It also shows that systems made of a large number of weaky-correlated units will display power-law statistics, which applies to many natural systems.

 Bedard, C., Kröger, H. and Destexhe, A. Does the 1/f frequency-scaling of brain signals reflect self-organized critical states ?
 Physical Review Letters 97: 118102, 2006 (see abstract).